ClearHall/SkyMobile/README.md

 ## Functions to Know

 Some important functions to know that'll help you use the API.
+Before you call any of these functions, you must have created a SkywardAPI class and initialized it with credentials.
+As of **Version 1.5.2**, expired codes will not be checked.
+(Planned implementation)

 ### Getting the available grading terms